What To Pack For Italy: 30 Essentials Every Woman Needs For Italy

 AllTrips Basic

-The AllTrips Basic plan is perfect if you know for sure you are not going to cancel your trip but you want to be covered for emergency medical care and emergency medical transportation protection while you are traveling.
+The AllTrips Basic plan is perfect if you know you won’t cancel your trip, but you want to be covered for emergency medical care and emergency medical transportation protection while you’re traveling.

-Additional benefits of the basic insurance plan include trip delay protection, baggage coverage, rental car insurance, and a 24/7 assistance hotline to help with travel-related emergencies.
+Additional benefits of the primary insurance plan include trip delay protection, baggage coverage, rental car insurance, and a 24/7 assistance hotline for travel-related emergencies.

 Rates start at around $130 for the basic plan.